NoBrainerORM/nobrainer.io/docs/timestamps.md

 since callbacks are always triggered even when no attributes changed.
 This means that the `updated_at` timestamp is only set when a database update query is performed.

----

-There is no `touch()` method implemented.
-Please make a request on GitHub if you want it.